Pubic Hair Trimmer vs Scissors

 More importantly, ceramic blades last a lot longer than steel.
 Even though your Lawn Mower 2.0 is making thousands of cuts a minute, the blades stay sharp because the ceramic is so hard.
 Steel loses its edge remarkably fast by comparison.

 Of course, there’s also the safety aspect.
 Having a fast cutting mechanism isn’t necessarily a good thing.
 If it weren’t safe, then you’d be using advanced technology to butcher yourself in the most horrible way imaginable (do they still make Saw movies?
 This would be a good candidate for a scene in a Saw movie).
 Thankfully, the 2.0 has SkinSafe technology.
 This is an engineering feat that makes the sharp and fast-moving edges of the ceramic blade completely safe.
 It is so much harder to cut yourself with a 2.0 than a pair of scissors, and that’s what this is really all about.
 If scissors slip one time, your life is ruined.
 If the 2.0 slips, you might have an embarrassing manscaping style for a bit, but it won’t physically hurt.

 We really need to stop and emphasize this.
-We figured out SkinSafe technology a while ago, and we feel comfortable saying that we pretty much eliminated manscaping cuts and nicks by doing that.
+We figured out SkinSafe technology a while ago, and we feel comfortable saying that we pretty much reduced the chance of getting manscaping cuts and nicks by doing that.
 Some guys insist on using a razor blade for work, and we can’t protect them.
 But, when you use the 2.0, you really are taking the proper measures to protect your jewels from harm.